Sustainable packaging solutions

 The packaging of a food product is primarily intended to protect the shelf life of the product and to ensure product safety.
 Packaging also plays a significant role in reducing food waste.

-In Apetit products sold in retail stores, approximately 44 per cent of packaging materials used by Apetit are renewable.
-When it comes to plastic packaging, approximately 36 per cent are made of recyclable materials and 2 per cent are made of renewable materials.
+In Apetit products sold in retail stores, 40 per cent of packaging materials used by Apetit are renewable.
+When it comes to plastic packaging, 50 per cent are made of recyclable materials.
 In Apetit’s corporate responsibility programme, one of the goals is to increase the use of recyclable packaging materials to 100 per cent.
 Also the labelling on packaging has been developed in connection with labelling updates, especially with regard to recycling instructions.

 Apetit reports the amounts of packaging material it puts out into the market in accordance with the EU Packaging Directive and pays recovery fees for the organisation of material recycling.